victordeman/AVTranscribe/README.md

 # AVTranscribe

 AVTranscribe is a production-ready, open-source audio and video transcription system.
 It leverages OpenAI's Whisper for high-accuracy AI transcription, FastAPI for a modern web interface, and Celery with Redis for robust background task processing.
+Check it out here https://avtranscribe0.vercel.app/

 ## 🚀 Key Features